munificent/craftinginterpreters/book/jumping-back-and-forth.md

 In that case, we compile it.
 Then, just like with while, we emit a conditional jump that exits the loop if the condition is falsey.
 Since the jump leaves the value on the stack, we pop it before executing the body.
-That ensures we discard it when the condition is true.
+That ensures we discard the value when the condition is true.

-After the loop body, we need to patch that jump:
+After the loop body, we need to patch that jump.

 ^code exit-jump (2 before, 2 after)

 We only do this when there is a condition clause.
-If there isn't, there's no jump to patch and no condition to pop.
+If there isn't, there's no jump to patch and no condition value on the stack to pop.

 ### Increment clause